 1103 Pacific Boulevard

 What’s that?
 Oh right, the park.
-It provides some benches and shade, but otherwise is tremendously underutilized, including a large fountain that former city planner Brian Jackson called “an over-thought piece of junk.”
+It provides some benches and shade in an area of the city where it’s much appreciated, but otherwise is tremendously underutilized, including a large fountain that former city planner Brian Jackson called “an over-thought piece of junk.”

 #9 in Oakridge